Ruth S. Barr, MB BCH CAM

 Harvard Zinberg Fellowship in Clinical Addiction Research: 2012-2013

 Research interest: Acute and long-term effects of addiction on the brain, specifically on neural circuitry underlying emotion and decision-making throughout the initiation, continuance, and cessation of drug and alcohol use.
-Currently, she is using brain-imaging paradigms to understand decision-making throughout different stages of drug use in young adult users.
+She is using brain-imaging paradigms to understand decision-making throughout different stages of drug use in young adult users.

 Current position: Director of Neuroscience at the Center for Addiction Medicine, Assistant Professor in Psychiatry, Harvard Medical School